00b/Misc_Scripts/Netbox/readme.md

-Upgrading netbox kind of sucks.
-So I wrote a simple bash script to it for me.
-So far its saved me tens of minutes, not quite enough to cover the time to write the script but one or two more upgrades and I think it will be at the break even or net time savings point.
+The netbox way of updating netbox is a bit painful for me.
+So I wrote a bash script to it for me.
+So far its saved me TENS of minutes, not quite enough to cover the time to write the script but one or two more upgrades and I think it will be at the break even or net time savings point.

-Use at your own risk, not responsible for data loss or problems caused by it etc etc. Be sure to make a backup of your data.
+Use at your own risk, not responsible for data loss or problems caused by it etc etc. Be sure to snapshot your VM and or make a backup of your database, configs, etc.

 to use it: